 - Bottom: No less than 3/8 inches from track surface between center rails.

 - MATERIALS: Only the official BSA kit blocks, wheels, and axles may be used.
-One complete kit will be provided at a pack meeting in February.
+One complete kit will be provided at a pack meeting in January.
 Replacement kits and wheels can be purchased at the Trading Post in San Rafael.
-Again, only official BSA kits / parts may be used.
-Please, do not purchase prebuilt or pre-cut cars or “after market” parts such as wheels or axles.
+Again, only official BSA kits/parts may be used.
+Please, do not purchase prebuilt or pre-cut cars or “aftermarket” parts such as wheels or axles.

 - Use only Official BSA wheels.
 All lettering/numbering, both inside and outside, must remain complete and be visible.
 The fluting and other BSA markings on the outside wheel area must remain visible.
 Outer wheel surface may be lightly sanded, shaved, or polished to remove surface imperfections and mold casting burrs, but must not be reshaped in any way in an attempt to lighten the wheel, minimize tread contact or alter aerodynamics.
 Tread surface must be flat and parallel to the wheel bore.
 Coning the hubs and truing the inside tread edge is allowed.
 Tread width may not be less than 7.5 mm.